The year flew by and it's that time again.

 When it comes to timeless Christmas etiquette, here's a few things to remember.

 It's the office Christmas Party

 Have a drink or two- but keep it light.
 Show that you can have a good time while holding your liquor.
 No one wants to be the overly-drunk guy that people reference at future parties.

 Get each member of your team a bottle of something nice -That's right, not just the boss.
 In any form of relationship, gratitude is a proven ingredient of success.
 In showing appreciation of the work they put in for you and with you, the working bond will be strengthened into the new year and beyond.

 Get the wrapping done - nothing adds stress like last minute gift wrapping.
 Set aside some time early in the night.
 Wrap each present with care.
 A nice touch is to wrap each of your presents in a consistent colour, so the family know who it came from.

 Remember the card - Sometimes we get so focused on the gift, we forget the card.
 Personalizing The message you write to a loved one can mean more than any material item.

 The Christmas movie - Nothing sets the mood like an end of year classic.
 Put on an old time favourite.
 It's a wonderful life is one of our recommendations.
-Cary Grant never failed anyone on Christmas Eve.
+A classic never failed anyone on Christmas Eve.

 Put out a biscuit and a little scotch for Santa - Let the kids know like any hardworking gent, Santa has a big night ahead of him.
 Leave it under the fireplace and get the kids tucked in.
 A quick reading of The Night Before Christmas is the perfect way to wrap up Christmas Eve.
 And don't forget, a sneaky carrot for Rudolph.